-Summary of Brookings COVID-19 Public Health Thresholds Week Ending 10/16/2020
+Summary of Brookings COVID-19 Public Health Thresholds Week Ending 8/28/2020

 - 1. Is the epidemic controlled?
 No - 2.
 Is the health system able to cope with a resurgence of COVID-19 cases that may arise after adapting some measures?
-Yes, probably - 3.
+Yes - 3.
 Is the public health surveillance system able to detect and manage the cases and their contacts, and identify a resurgence of cases in Brookings? - a.
-Mitigation Level: No, 3-5 times more testing is needed - b.
-Suppression Level: No, test positivity is 26%-36%, which is far from the 3% test positivity needed for suppression. - c.
-Approximate time to receive test results: 2-3 days
+Mitigation Level: Nob.
+Suppression Level: No - c.
+Approximate time to receive test results: about 1-2 days